bradleyboyuyang/Trading-System/README.md

 # Trading-System
- A scalable, extensible, and maintainable low-latency trading system framework designed under service-oriented architecture (SOA).
+ An asynchronous and low-latency trading system designed under service-oriented architecture (SOA).

 ## Service Architecture

-We give an example of a trading system for seven US Treasury securities, associated with real-time price and orderbook flows, data streaming, user inquiries, algorithm order execution, risk monitor, logging modules, etc.
+We show an example of a trading system for seven US Treasury securities, equipped with real-time price and orderbook flows, data streaming, user inquiries, algorithm order execution, risk monitor, logging modules, etc.

+### Socket-based Communication
+Communication between different components is based on socket to ensure real-time, low-latency and high-throughput.
+Six servers are running simultaneously, with four (price, market, trade, inquiry server) listening to TCP sockets from `localhost:3000` to `localhost:3004` and flow data into the system, and two (steaming and execution server) publishing data to TCP sockets `localhost:3004` and `localhost:3005`.

 ### Client-Server Pattern
-The whole system follows a client-server pattern through asynchronous I/O. The program consists of four client programs that subscribes external data and publish to TCP sockets, and a main server program running six servers simultaneously, with four (price, market, trade, inquiry server) listening to TCP sockets from `localhost:3000` to `localhost:3004` and flow data into the system, and two (steaming and execution server) publishing data to TCP sockets `localhost:3004` and `localhost:3005`.
+The whole system follows a client-server pattern through asynchronous I/O. The program consists of four client programs that subscribes external data and publish to TCP sockets, and a main server program running six servers simultaneously using multi-threading.
+Data flows into the trading system through connectors from connectivity source (e.g. a socket, database, etc).

 ### Connector

-A connector is a component that flows data into trading system from connectivity source (e.g. a socket, database, etc).
 Connectors can be subscribe-only or publish-only, or both.
-A file connector (also an outbound connector) can both `Subscribe` and `Publish` data.
-It subscribes data from outside data source and publishes data to a socket with specified host and port.
-An inbound connector can then subscribes data from the socket and flows data into the trading system through calling `Service.OnMessage()`.
-It can also publish data to outside source using `Service.Publish()`.
+A input file connector can both `Subscribe` data from outside data source and `Publish` data to a socket with specified host and port.
+An inbound connector can then subscribe data from the socket and flow data into the trading system through calling `Service.OnMessage()`, or publish data to outside source using `Service.Publish()`.

 ## Deployment